-What Makes Tivnu Different
+What Makes Tivnu's Gap Year Different

-What is the Tivnu Gap Year?
+What is the Tivnu gap year?
 Here’s how one alum explains it.

 Hands-On Internships